Spill is more than a wellbeing initiative: it actively improves wellbeing for employees in need.

-6. Share what you won’t do (not just what you will) 🙅
+35. Ask employees to commit to what they won’t do (not just what they will)

 Some businesses choose to schedule these in, but a particularly powerful way to implement paid mental health days is to let people take them unplanned and at short notice.
 This lets people reset when they feel exhausted or overwhelmed, lowering stress levels and reducing the risk of serious burnout.
 Mental Health Days can also nurture a level of trust between managers and employees, because no one has to phone up with a faux frog in their throat to spend a day looking after themselves.